 It’s being together that makes Trevecca a true community, not just a college campus.
-And as we return to the Hill this fall, our community will bounce back to life in a big way with the threat of COVID loosening its hold on our usual activities.
+As we return to the Hill this fall, we’re grateful to reclaim an in-person Trevecca experience for our traditional students while keeping our campus environment as safe as possible.

 Fall 2021 Guidelines

 Trevecca has re-instituted a universal requirement for wearing face coverings when inside buildings on campus.
 This is based on current campus trends, CDC guidance and a rapid increase in COVID-19 cases in Nashville, and it applies to both vaccinated and non-vaccinated individuals.
 Students, employees, and guests should wear face coverings in all indoor spaces.
 However, students do not have to wear a mask when in the residence hall or in designated eating spaces on campus.
 Masks are not required outdoors, although everyone is encouraged to use good judgment in densely populated gatherings.
 Students who have a medical need for accommodations related to face coverings should contact Michelle Gaertner at firstname.lastname@example.org.

 Widely available vaccines have allowed TNU to plan our fall 2021 experience.
 While vaccination is not mandated as a condition of attendance, all members of the campus community are strongly encouraged to be vaccinated.
 The COVID-19 vaccine is readily available for free at a variety of different locations throughout the nation.
 More information about the vaccine and vaccination locations can be found here.
 Feel free to reach out to our university clinic with any questions.
 Our health practitioners will be happy to talk with you about vaccine options.

 All students who upload their vaccine record to MedProctor or send a photo of their vaccination card to email@example.com by October 1 will have $20 in Boone bucks added to their account.
 If you have already uploaded your record to our clinic, $20 Boone bucks will be automatically applied to your account this fall.